nehaseng/LendingClubCaseStudy/README.md

 ## Acknowledgements
-- This project was inspired by the case study hosted by Upgrad & IITB for their Machine learning and Artifical Intelligence PG programme.
+- This project was inspired by the case study hosted by Upgrad & IITB for their Machine learning and Artifical Intelligence programme.

 ## Contact